ursooperduper/ursooperduper-site-old/_posts/2014-09-17-basic-calculator-app.md

         doMath("*")
     }

-There are functions called `handleInput` and `updateDisplay` that manage converting the entered string into a decimal value and makes sure the correct number is displayed back:
+There are functions called `handleInput` and `updateDisplay` that manage converting the entered string into a decimal value and making sure the correct number is displayed back:

     func handleInput(str: String) {
         // Is the number entered, negative?